 Is My Dog Fat?

 Canine obesity is on the rise.
 Statistics from the last decade have revealed that a growing number of pets are dangerously overweight, yet many owners are oblivious to the health risks posed by their dog carrying a few extra pounds.

 In 2010, a study looking into the prevalence of obesity in dogs in the UK concluded that 59% of pet dogs could be classified as either overweight or obese.
 A smaller study was conducted between June 2016 and October 2017 and focused on people attending family pet shows.
 People were asked if they would be happy for their dog's body condition to be assessed by a team of experienced vet nurses.

-1100 adult dogs (over 24 months of age) were examined, and 516 juvenile dogs (under 24 months of age).
-65% of the adult dogs examined were overweight, while 9% were obese.
+They examined 1,100 adult dogs (over 24 months of age) and 516 juvenile dogs (under 24 months of age).
+Sixty-five percent of the adult dogs examined were overweight, while 9% were obese.
 In juvenile dogs, 37% were overweight and 3% were obese.
 What was most worrying was that the trend for weight gain increased with the age of the puppies—21% of puppies under 6 months were overweight, but this increased to 52% in juveniles aged between 18 and 24 months.
 A similar trend has been seen in the US, with 40–45% of dogs considered overweight and 25–30% being obese.

 The World Small Animal Veterinary Association is so concerned by this trend that it has officially classified canine obesity as a disease, and wants to see more done by vets to encourage healthy body weight in pets.

 How Does Being Overweight Impact My Dog's Health?